Administration for Children's Services311Search all NYC.gov websites

 • Child physical abuse occurs when a parent or caretaker inflicts or allows someone to inflict serious physical injury other than by accidental means.

-• This includes, but is not limited to, shaking, beating, biting, kicking, punching, and burning.
-It is also considered abuse if a parent creates a condition or allows the condition to be created, that leads to a child becoming the victim of serious physical injury.
+• This includes, but is not limited to, shaking, beating, biting, kicking, punching, and burning that causes physical injury or a substantial risk of serious physical injury.

 • Child sexual abuse includes incest, rape, obscene sexual performance, fondling a child’s genitals, intercourse, sodomy, and any other contact such as exposing a child to sexual activity, or commercial sexual exploitation such as prostitution of a minor or production of pornographic materials involving a minor.